What distance do you cover during Immeln Swimrun?

 No, participation in Immeln Swimrun is at your own risk.
 Each participant must have their own insurance.

 Will you get the entry fee back in case of illness?

 No. But you can choose this insurance as an add-on in the registration process.
-Read more about there: https://raceid.com/sv/races/8403/about
+Read more about it on the registration page on RaceID.

 Can you make changes to the team?